 - Other Apps

 “ Many people pass through life with a closed mind and an open mouth; and when it comes to food it is never too late to start or restart learning ."
 (Corene Walker M.D., quoted in Vegetarian living NZ , vol.76: no.3, 2020.)
-One of the goals of our Food for Thought exhibition was to encourage critical thought around how we have eaten in Aotearoa and Tāmaki Makaurau. " Very much to the fore in public thought today is the matter of healthy living ."
+One of the goals of our Food for Thought exhibition was to encourage critical thought around what and how we have eaten in Aotearoa and Tāmaki Makaurau. " Very much to the fore in public thought today is the matter of healthy living ."
 (Elizabeth Gregory and Elizabeth C.G.
 Wilson, from Good nutrition , 1940.)
 This is just as true today as it was 80 years ago.
 We now live in a world where nutrition information panels are required by law to be on food labels.
 We think both about what is desirable to eat not only from a culinary point of view but from the nutritive properties of the food too.
-Rather than trying to provide a history of nutrition in Aotearoa, I attempted to select a few items from our collections which reflected ideas of the time about nutrition.
+Rather than trying to provide a history of nutrition in Aotearoa, I attempted to select a few items from our collections which reflected ideas of the time about n